-- The total number of cases of L. monocytogenes reported to the Health Protection Agency in England and Wales in 2011 was 147 (120 non-pregnancy-related and 27 pregnancy-related).
+- The total number of cases of L. monocytogenes in England and Wales reported to Public Health England in 2014 was 169 (148 non-pregnancy-related and 21 pregnancy-related).

 - L. monocytogenes is common in wild animals, domesticated animals and in soil and water.
 It causes disease in many animals and is a common cause of miscarriage and stillbirth in domestic animals.